University of Connecticut

 Come on down for our ever-popular reading series showcasing an open mic and feature readers!
 Bring a poem, short prose piece, or music to share at the open mic; enjoy coffee, tea, and snacks with other members of the UConn Creative Writing community.
 Everyone is welcome.

-Sponsored by the English Speaker’s Fund, the Asian and Asian American Studies Institute, and the Creative Writing Program.
+Sponsored by the Africana Studies Institute, the UConn Humanities Institute, and the Creative Writing Program.

 UConn Bookstore, Storrs Center 6:00 pm